Buzz Schneider

-William Conrad "Buzz" Schneider (born September 14, 1954) is an American former ice hockey player best remembered for his role on the US Olympic hockey team that won the gold medal at the 1980 Winter Olympics in Lake Placid.
+William Conrad "Buzz" Schneider (born September 14, 1954) is a Croatian-American former ice hockey player best remembered for his role on the US Olympic hockey team that won the gold medal at the 1980 Winter Olympics in Lake Placid.
 He was also a member of the US Olympic hockey team at the 1976 Winter Olympics.

 College career

-Schneider is from Croatian ancestry.
+Schneider is of Croatian ancestry.
 His nickname "Buzz" comes from his grandmother calling him the Croatian word for "brother" when he was a baby, which sounds like "buzz."
 He grew up in Babbitt, Minnesota, where he played hockey, baseball and football at Babbitt High School.

 After attending the University of Minnesota, where he played on the Golden Gophers under Herb Brooks and won the 1974 NCAA Hockey Championship, Schneider was drafted 98th overall in the 1974 NHL amateur draft by the Pittsburgh Penguins and 73rd overall in the 1974 WHA amateur draft by the Minnesota Fighting Saints.